ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-PARANA/README.md

 --> A solo effort, it was pretty useful as I needed some more experience with GNN implementation for my PhD.

+<h2> This repository includes </h2>

+* A report detailing the solution: https://github.com/ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-PARANA/blob/668daa429e46928801affe4cc1a4a3136280e32f/GNNET_2021_report.pdf

+* The presentation slides used for the Graph Neural Networking award ceremony:  https://github.com/ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-PARANA/blob/53a2c890aa7e64a2ccd5a9fbd4a1260bf63dfa87/GNNET_PARANA_slides.pdf
+* Scripts for generating a converted dataset with <it>.pt</it> files.
+* 3 Jupyter notebooks: one that imports the scripts and generates the dataset, and one for each model used.
+* Model weights (<it>22_setembro_modelo.pt,29_setembro_modelo.pt</it>) that are loaded inside the notebooks.

 # Awards Ceremony:
 https://youtu.be/RmiLVl8yBZs?t=634
 [![IMAGE ALT TEXT HERE](http://i3.ytimg.com/vi/RmiLVl8yBZs/maxresdefault.jpg)](https://youtu.be/RmiLVl8yBZs?t=634)